AmericanRedCross/GeoWebServices/queryingGeoServices.md

 #### Sample Results ####

-The GeoJSON or JSON result from this service will have 1 of 2 structures.
+The GeoJSON or JSON result from this service will have one of two structures.
 The strucure will depend on whether a match was found from the internal GeoDB, or if a match was found from the GeoNames API.

 An example of a JSON result from an internal GeoDB match is: